bus710/headless/README.md

 To install these for headless x64 debian/ubuntu servers:
 1. basic packages and environment variables
 2. Go SDK
-3. Flutter/Web SDK (not for mobile)
+3. Flutter SDK (without Java)
+4. go-flutter-desktop (and hover) package
-4. nvim (appimage version), vim-plug, some plug-ins, and dracula theme
+5. nvim (appimage version), vim-plug, some plug-ins, and dracula theme
-5. Docker and Docker composer
+6. Docker and Docker composer
-6. ufw and some configuration
+7. ufw and some configuration

 ## How to use